 This fruit Christmas tree is fresh, fun, and festive!
-Wow your guests with this simple and impressive fruit platter that can be assembled in minutes!
+Party guests will love this simple fruit platter that is healthy, delicious and the perfect centerpiece for any holiday table.

 Simple Christmas Tree Fruit Platter